-May has been a an interesting month in Tourism on the Cassowary Coast, with the Cassowary Coast Regional Council (CCRC) identifying tourism opportunities to boost the Cassowary Coast economy, Tourism & Events Queensland (TEQ) holding the 2017 Conversations with Industry, Tourism Tropical North Queensland (TTNQ) launching their “Timeless Experiences” Indigenous Culture brand, Queensland Tourism Industry Council (QTIC) holding an “Indigenous Tourism – become part of the itinerary” workshop, international contract ready operators attending the Australian Tourism Exchange (ATE) in Sydney and TTNQ to hold a “Conversations With TTNQ” presentation at Mission Beach on May 23.
+May has been an interesting month in Tourism on the Cassowary Coast, with the Cassowary Coast Regional Council (CCRC) identifying tourism opportunities to boost the Cassowary Coast economy, Tourism & Events Queensland (TEQ) holding the 2017 Conversations with Industry, Tourism Tropical North Queensland (TTNQ) launching their “Timeless Experiences” Indigenous Culture brand, Queensland Tourism Industry Council (QTIC) holding an “Indigenous Tourism – become part of the itinerary” workshop, international contract ready operators attending the Australian Tourism Exchange (ATE) in Sydney and TTNQ to hold a “Conversations With TTNQ” presentation at Mission Beach on May 23.

 New tourism opportunities identified to boost the Cassowary Coast economy